mathspp/mathspp/pages/02.blog/solving-wordle-with-python/item.md

 # Filtering words that match a score

-After we score the guess with regards to the secret word we need to update our list of possible words.
+After we score the guess with regards to the secret word, we need to update our list of possible words.
 To do that, we go through the list of words and remove all the words that:

  - do not have the all the `CORRECT` letters in all the correct places;
  - have any of the letters that are marked as `ABSENT`; or
- - have a `PRESENT` letter in the spot we already know isn't the correct one.
+ - have a letter equal to a corresponding letter of the guess in a position that is _not_ `CORRECT`.

 Now, writing a function that does this properly can be trickier than what it looks like _if_ you don't pay enough attention to double-counting characters.